-After viewing the Peggy Guggenheim collection we take the vaporetto to Venice's historic shipyards, the Arsenale, and the adjacent Biennale gardens to visit the Venice Biennale - 16th International Architecture Exhibition.
+After viewing the Peggy Guggenheim collection we take the vaporetto to Venice's historic shipyards, the Arsenale, and the adjacent Biennale gardens to visit the Venice Biennale - 58th International Art Exhibition.
+Australia is one of only 29 countries to own a national pavilion in the Biennale Gardens.
 Established in 1895, the Venice Biennale is the world's oldest and most prestigious biennale of international contemporary art.
 Unique for its dual exhibition model, the Venice Biennale comprises of a curated show and individual exhibitions of 'national participations'.
 This is an important forum for countries to affirm their nation's artistic and cultural identity.

-Tonight we meet up again for our farewell meal at the stylish Alle Corone Restaurant.
+Tonight we meet up again for our farewell meal at the Alle Corone Restaurant - a charming restaurant overlooking a peaceful canal.
 (Overnight Venice) BD

-Day 15: Thursday 11 October, Depart Venice
+Day 15: Thursday 10 October, Depart Venice